 The price of a complete lunch at the middle schools and academies is \$3.00 per meal or \$15.00 per week.
 Payments at the middle schools and academies should be brought to the cafeteria before the lunch period.
 At the middle schools and academies pupils may purchase food items separately rather than as a complete meal.
-Prices vary by item.
+Prices vary by item and are compliant with the California snack and beverage regulations.